-- (a) Output of the provided correctness tests in BoruvkaCorrectnessTest.java. - (b) Output of the provided performance tests in BoruvkaPerformanceTest.java for your selected input, executed with 1, 2, 4, 8, and 16 threads.
+(b) Output of the provided performance tests in BoruvkaPerformanceTest.java for your selected input, executed with 1, 2, 4, 6, and 8 threads.

 Please place the report file(s) in the top-level hw_4 directory.
 Remember to commit all your source code into the subversion repository during your assignment submission.